Repeat Prescriptions

 Managing your Medication

 The practice does not generally issue printed prescriptions, and the majority of prescriptions are sent electronically to the pharmacy.
-Please ensure that you have a nominated pharmacy, this can be done when registering with us or online via Patient Access.
+Please ensure that you have a nominated pharmacy, this can be done when registering with us or online via the NHS App.

 Ordering a Repeat Prescription